40 - 150 pounds

-The yellowfin tuna is on the larger size of fish in the tuna species.
-It has a streamlined and torpedo-shaped body with the presence of bright yellow coloring on its tail, dorsal fin, and anal fin thus giving it its name.
+The Yellowfin Tuna is a larger fish in the tuna species.
+It has a streamlined and torpedo-shaped body with bright yellow coloring on its tail, dorsal fin, and anal fin thus giving it its name.
 Along with the yellow color on their sides, they have dark metallic blue color on their backs and silver on their belly region.
-In an adult yellowfin, the second dorsal and anal fins are large, extending back to the tail and appear as crescents.
+In an adult Yellowfin, the second dorsal and anal fins are large, extending back to the tail, and appear as crescents.
 It is a warm-blooded fish.

 Yellowfin can be found weighing up to 440 pounds, but an angler is more likely to catch a 60-pounder.
-The body lengths of yellowfin tuna range from 2 to 7 feet.
-Due to their streamlined body, yellowfin tuna can move with a speed of 50 miles per hour.
+The body ranges from 2 to 7 feet.
+Due to their streamlined body, yellowfin tuna can move at an astonishing speed of 50 miles per hour.

 Yellowfin tuna are commonly found in tropical and sub-tropical regions worldwide.
 They are most often found in the upper hundred meters of the water column.
 Yellowfin tuna are highly migratory; they travel large distances and even entire oceans.

-US Regualtions Season - always open; Size limit - The Carolinas, Alabama, Louisiana, Mississippi - 27'' curved, FL minimum; other states have no size regulations; Bag limit (per angler per day) - The Carolinas, Mississippi - 3; California has a 20 finfish bag limit, with no more than 10 fish of a single species allowed,; other states have no relevant bag regulations;
+Bag limit (per angler per day) - The Carolinas, Mississippi - 3; California has a 20 finfish bag limit, with no more than 10 fish of a single species allowed, other states have no relevant bag regulations;